tbranyen/diffhtml/packages/diffhtml-website/pages/components.md

 # Components <a class="github" href="https://github.com/tbranyen/diffhtml/tree/master/packages/diffhtml-components"><i class="fa fa-github"></i></a>

-Components are useful when you have parts of your interface that you wish to reuse or structure.
-There many popular component frameworks, with React being one of the most popular ones. diffHTML provides component features that mimic what you'd find in React, but in many different ways that are very flexible.
+Components are useful to organize and reuse distinct parts of your interface.

 <a name="overview"></a>